leehaney254/tutors-appointment-backend/README.md

 - Run `Bundle install`
 - Create a .env file and add values for `POSTGRES_USERNAME and POSTGRES_PASSWORD`
 - Run `rails db:create db:migrate`
+- Run `rails db:seed` this also creates the admin credentials who has the priviledges to create and delete tutor
 - Run  `rails s`

 ### Prerequisites